b04505009/STM32F303RE-Development-on-Mac/README.md

 Those config file will be found in /usr/local/Cellar/open-ocd/0.10.0/share/openocd/scripts/board/.
 We are using STM32F303RE, so we may choose st_nucleo_f3.cfg or stm32f3discovery.cfg.
 However, if you choose stm32f3discovery.cfg, there may be some errors.
-To fix it (imformation from [here](http://www.openstm32.org/forumthread562)), you can find stlink-v2.cfg in /usr/local/Cellar/open-ocd/0.10.0/share/openocd/scripts/interface/, and then find this line:
+To fix it (imformation from [here](http://www.openstm32.org/forumthread562)), you can find stlink-v2.cfg in /usr/local/Cellar/open-ocd/0.10.0/share/openocd/scripts/interface/.
+Find this line:

     hla_vid_pid 0x0483 0x3748
 Change the line to: